octopus-network/octopus-docs/src/guides/appchain-develop.md

 ### Publish the Appchain Release

-Once finishing the Appchain development, and the integration of the Octopus [Pallets](https://github.com/octopus-network/octopus-pallets), the Appchain team needs to publish a release of the Appchain.
-And then record the Github release URL which is used to register the Appchain into the Octopus Network.
+Once finishing the Appchain development, and the integration of the Octopus Pallets, the Appchain team needs to publish a release of the Appchain.

 > **Note**
 >